 - Search for Amigo Data and install

 Once the installation is complete, the Amigo Data add-on should appear in your Extensions tab.
+And we can move on to the steps to connect Redshift to Google Sheets and export data from Redshift to Google Sheets.

-Connecting Amazon Redshift to Amigo Data
+Step 1: Connect Redshift to Amigo Data

-Step 1.
-Go to Extensions→Amigo Data→Connect.
+- Go to Extensions→Amigo Data→Connect.

-Step 2.
-Select Amazon Redshift→Import from Tables.
+- Select Amazon Redshift→Import from Tables.

-Step 3.
-Enter your credentials and click Connect.
+- Enter your credentials and click Connect.

-Selecting the data set and the metrics to import
+Step 2: Select the data set and the metrics to import

 On the dashboard that appears, there will be a list of data tables.
 Select the one that you want to import.
 Then select the metrics you want to import from Redshift to Google Sheets (or in our case since all the metrics are selected by default, unselect the ones you want to exclude).